bohaigt86/coursera-angularjs/README.md

   };
   ```

-  A even better way to tackle this problem is to use native AngularJS services, in thie case, $timeout.
+  A even better way to tackle this problem is to use native AngularJS services, in this case, $timeout.

   ```javascript
   $scope.num = 0;